 Another potential source of injury in construction site accidents are defective products which can result in product liability lawsuits.
 Product liability lawsuits are another option for seeking compensation if you can demonstrate that your injury was caused by a defective product.
 Here are the requirements for a product liability lawsuit to be valid: the tool or equipment had a defect that caused your injury, you were using it as intended at the time of the accident, and it was unreasonably dangerous when it left the manufacturer or supplier.

-Workers’ compensation for construction accidents is limited to medical expenses, lost pay, and partial/full disability.
-Sadly, that may not amount to much compensation in light of how severe and life-altering your injuries may be.
+Workers’ compensation for construction accidents is limited to medical expenses and lost pay.
 However, workers’ compensation is not your only option.
 You may also be able to file one or more personal injury claims and/or a product liability claims, depending on the circumstances and cause of your accident.

 Contact Sacchetta & Baldino Today!

 If you have been injured in a work-related construction accident and realize that you need a personal injury lawyer to obtain the full compensation you deserve, then it is time to contact Sacchetta & Baldino.
-We specialize in personal injury claims and will put our decades of experience to work for you so that you receive the compensation you are entitled to under the law.
+We limit our practice to workers’ compensation and personal injury claims and will put our decades of experience to work for you so that you receive the compensation you are entitled to under the law.
 Contact us today to speak with one of our attorneys about your personal injury case.